PostgreSQL + TimescaleDB: 1,000x Faster Queries, 90 % Data Compression, and Much More

 - Materialized views recreate the entire view every time the materialization process runs, even if little or no data has changed.

 - Materialized views don't provide any data retention management.
 Any time you delete raw data and update the materialized view, the aggregated data is removed as well.

 In contrast, TimescaleDB’s continuous aggregates solve both of these problems.
 They are updated automatically on the schedule you configure, they can have data retention policies applied separately from the underlying hypertable, and they only update the portions of new data that have been modified since the last materialization was run.

-When we compare using a continuous aggregate to querying the data directly, customers often see queries which might take minutes or even hours drop to milliseconds.
-When that query is powering a dashboard or a web-page this can be the difference between snappy and unusable.
+When we compare using a continuous aggregate to querying the data directly, customers often see queries that might take minutes or even hours drop to milliseconds.
+When that query is powering a dashboard or a web page, this can be the difference between snappy and unusable.

 Lower Storage Costs

 The number one driver of cost for modern time-series applications is storage.
 Even when storage is cheap, time-series data piles up quickly.
 Timescale provides two methods to reduce the amount of data being stored, compression and downsampling using continuous aggregates.

 90 % or more storage savings via best-in-class compression algorithms

 The Timescale hypertable is data heavily partitioned into many, many smaller partitions called “chunks.”
 Timescale provides native columnar compression on this per-chunk basis.